 Please carefully read all instructions before beginning your application.

-Students are strongly encouraged to submit their complete application package early to ensure placement as qualified students are accepted on a rolling basis and enrollment is limited.
+Applications will be open December 6, 2021 – May 2, 2022.
+Students are strongly encouraged to submit their complete application package early to ensure it is complete.
 Students will be placed on a waiting list once the program is filled.

 Please contact Allie James, Admissions Director at (207) 786-6381 or via e-mail at firstname.lastname@example.org if you have any questions.